Tarflower Chapter

 - Mead Gardens - Chair: Catherine Bowman

-- Membership - Chair: Nihal Hafez
+- Membership - Chair: Savannah Berry

 - Conservation - Chair: Julie Becker

-Committee Needing a Chairperson
+Committees Needing a Chairperson

 - Education